vitorvezani/anonymous-questions-app/backend/docs/api_development.md

 - [Gin Web Framework](https://github.com/gin-gonic)
 - [SQLite](https://github.com/glebarez/sqlite)

-## Installation

-`go get -u github.com/gin-gonic/gin`

-## Step-by-step

-Each phase of the tutorial will be represented on a branch, you can move through the phases by changing the branch

-`git checkout adding-server`
+# Setup and bootstrap

+## Adding GIN to the project

+`pwd` to show the current directory, if not

+> PATH_TO_PROJECT/backend

+if you opened anonymous-questions-app
+`code backend/`

+pwd should show `PATH_TO_PROJECT/backend`

 1. create file `main.go` on root of the backend project
+1. create folder `pkg` on root of the backend project
-2. setup the main function which is the entry-point of your application
+1. setup the `main` function which is the entry-point of your application

 ```
 func main() {